-The general literature on populism points out that populism cannot be pinned down to specific ideologies.
+The general literature on populism points out that populism cannot be pinned down to specific ideologies or political camps.
 Populist methods and approaches can be attached to both left and right-wing politics.
-The same applies in the economic field.
+The same is true in the economic field.

 - To illustrate the ideological flexibility of populism, let's first look at Latin American "left-wing populism".
 In broader economic terms, its elements can be associated with a specific approach to Keynesianism, in the sense that short-term gains in terms of growth, employment, and social well-being are given preference over the sustainability of public finances or monetary stability.
-Similarly, recent populist movements in Mediterranean European countries such as Syriza ("Coalitation of the Radical Left") in Greece, Podemos in Spain, the "Gilets Jaunes" in France, or the Five Star Movement in Italy, but also more established parties at the political spectrum, such as "Die Linke" in Germany, can be associated with left-wing economic populist narratives.
-Mascandaro's and Passarelli's (2019) definition of populism as comprising two key elements, namely (1) the claim to protect the people from the elite (promise of redistribution) and (2) populism's emphasis on expanding aggregate demand at the cost of future outcomes (short-termism) seems to correspond to left-wing populism. - Right-wing populism, on the other hand, is harder to grasp.
-Colantone and Stanig (2019) finds as a common characteristic of Western populist radical-right parties' "economic nationalism" in the sense of "conservative economic proposals with nationalist stances on international trade and cooperation, as well as on immigration".
-Often, it combines elements of (domestic) economic liberalism with some measures of social policy, to the extent this is considered to enhance electoral support and fits other political objectives and narratives, such as anti-immigration policies.
+Similarly, recent populist movements in Mediterranean European countries such as Syriza ("Coalitation of the Radical Left") in Greece, Podemos ("We Can") in Spain, the "Gilets Jaunes" in France, or the Five Star Movement in Italy, but also more established parties at the far-out left end of the political spectrum, such as "Die Linke" in Germany, can be associated with left-wing economic populist narratives.
+Mascandaro's and Passarelli's (2019) definition of populism as comprising two key elements, namely (1) the claim to protect the people from the elite (promise of redistribution) and (2) populism's emphasis on expanding aggregate demand at the cost of future outcomes (short-termism) seems to correspond to leftwing populism. - Right-wing populism, on the other hand, is harder to grasp.
+Often, it combines elements of (domestic) economic liberalism with some measures of social policy, to the extent this is considered to enhance electoral support, as long as it fits the respective parties' other political objectives and narratives, such as anti-immigration policies.
 But there is no clear general pattern.
 Lubin (2019) argues that right-wing populist leaders are not necessarily given to irresponsible macroeconomic policies; to substantiate this view, he quotes Poland and Hungary as examples of economically successful populist governments.
 What distinguishes them from Latin American economic populism is that they seek national self-reliance.
 This encourages them to avoid dependence on foreign capital, which in turn requires fiscal discipline.
 On the other hand, the US Trump Administration's economic policy mix combines late-cycle fiscal stimulus with protectionist trade policies.
 These are combined with an anti-reformist approach to structural change, notably in the energy sector.
-Thus, overall, these policies can be summed up to focus on the short-term domestic advantages at the cost of long-term global benefits.
+Thus, overall, these policies can be summed up to focus on short-term domestic advantages at the cost of long-term global benefits.

 It is interesting in this context to come back to populism's aversion against globalisation.
 In fact, both left and right-wing populism share anti-globalist economic narratives, but for different reasons.
-Some authors (see e.g. Morelli, 2019, and the references quoted there) go further to argue that the cleavage between nationalism versus globalism is coming to dominate the political discussion, instead of the left-right distinction of the past.
+Some authors (see e.g. Morelli, 2019 and the references quoted there) are even arguing that the cleavage between nationalism versus globalism is coming to dominate the political discussion, instead of the traditional left-right discourse of the past.